 Shoulder pain is a common problem that has many causes.
-The shoulder is easily injured because it moves in so many different directions.
-The body has sacrificed stability for mobility.
+It is easily injured because it moves in so many different directions.
 Contrast the shoulder with the elbow.
 The elbow bends and straightens, and is therefore a very stable joint.
-The shoulder on the other hand, though moves in every plane imaginable- up, down, rotation in and out, across the body, behind the body, and all around.
+The shoulder, on the other hand, moves in every plane imaginable— up, down, rotation in and out, across the body, behind the body, and all around.
 It is a mobile joint and not stable.
 It is therefore more susceptible to injury.

 Common injuries of the shoulder:

-Most of the above injuries are caused by repetitive motions.
-This could be throwing activity (baseball, football, or volleyball players), working overhead (electricians), performing repetitive lifting tasks (factory worker), performing other repetitive tasks (hair stylist, grocery checker, small parts assembly).
+Most of the injuries below are caused by repetitive motions.
+This could be a throwing activity like baseball, football, or volleyball, working overhead (electricians), performing repetitive lifting tasks (factory worker), performing other repetitive tasks (hair stylist, grocery checker, small parts assembly).
 Other injuries can be caused from deconditioning.
 Think about the start of softball season.
-You haven’t thrown all winter/spring and then you start throwing from left field to the plate.
-Frozen shoulder is more common in women between the ages of 35 and 55 and has no known cause.
-Also fractures and sprains/strains can occur in all ages and people of all activity levels.
+You haven’t thrown all winter/spring and then you start throwing from left field to home plate.
+A condition called frozen shoulder is more common in women between the ages of 35 and 55 and has no known cause.
+Fractures and sprains/strains can occur in all ages and people of all activity levels.

 What to do: